redgeneLauren/HTMLcourse-sample/Content/Attributes/Attributes.q.md

 /// type=MS, answer=[1,3,4]

-On line 8, what css property value pairs are used on the `style` attribute?
+On line 8, what css property value pairs are used in the `style` attribute?

 - color: blue